xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/sh.md

 `)SH` allows UNIX shell commands to be given from APL.
 The argument must be entered in the appropriate case (usually lower-case).
 The result of the command, if any, is displayed.

-`)SH` causes Dyalog APL to invoke the system() library call.
-The shell which is used to run the command is therefore the shell which system() is defined to call.
-For example, under AIX this would be /usr/bin/sh.
+`)SH` causes Dyalog APL to invoke the `system()` library call.
+The shell which is used to run the command is therefore the shell which `system()` is defined to call.
+For example, under AIX this would be `/usr/bin/sh`.

 When the shell is closed, control returns to APL.
 See *Dyalog for UNIX UI Guide* for further information.

-The parameters CMD_PREFIX and CMD_POSTFIX may be used to execute a different shell under the shell associated with system().
+The parameters CMD_PREFIX and CMD_POSTFIX may be used to execute a different shell under the shell associated with `system()`.

 #### Example
 ```apl